 The Certificate in Vocational Evaluation will provide students with the basic knowledge and professional skills needed to work as an evaluator in applied settings.
 The certificate is open to graduate students as well as nondegree students with a baccalaureate degree.
-The courses included in the certificate program may allow students with a related degree to sit for the Certified Vocational Evaluator (CVE) Exam.
+The courses included in the certificate program may allow students with a related degree to function as a professional vocational evaluator.